Acoustic bass guitar: History

 The Bassoguitar built by the Regal Musical Instrument Company was likely the first mass-produced acoustic bass to make use of a guitar-like body.
-This was an upright instrument, too big to play in a transverse position.
-The first modern acoustic bass guitar was developed in the mid-1950s by Kay of Chicago.
 Harptone started producing their B4 model in 1965 under the name Supreme; production ended in 1975.
 They also made a very limited number under the Standel logo.
 Ernie Ball began producing a model in the early 70's.
 Ball's aim was to provide bass guitarists with a more acoustic-sounding instrument that would match better with the sound of acoustic guitars.
 Ball stated that "...if there were electric bass guitars to go with electric guitars then you ought to have acoustic basses to go with acoustic guitars."
 Ball said that "...the closest thing to an acoustic bass was the Mexican guitarron...in mariachi bands, so I bought one down in Tijuana and tinkered with it."

 Ball collaborated with George William Fullerton, a former employee at Fender, to develop the Earthwood acoustic bass guitar, which was introduced in 1972.
 Production of this instrument ceased in 1974, resuming a few years later under the direction of Ernie Ball's employee Dan Norton, until production finally ended again in 1985.
 The Earthwood acoustic bass guitar was quite large and deep in contrast to most instruments in current production, which gave it more volume, especially in the low register.^{photo 1} The Ernie Ball company describes Ball's design as "an idea before its time"; the instrument was little used in acoustic musical performances until the late 1980s, when the acoustic basses were used in performances on the MTV Unplugged television program.
 The Earthwood was quickly supplanted by the Washburn AB-40 designed by Mick Donner and Richard Siegle.
 The AB-40 and the more affordable AB-20 became the instrument of choice for bass players appearing on Unplugged.

 Folk bass player Ashley Hutchings used the acoustic bass guitar with his Etchingham Steam Band in 1974 and 1975.
 An early user of the acoustic bass guitar in rock was English multi-instrumentalist and composer Mike Oldfield, who had one custom-built for him by luthier Tony Zemaitis in the mid-1970s and used the bass on a number of his recordings from that time onwards, a prominent example being his 1975 album Ommadawn.